wu87988622/ohara/CONTRIBUTING.md

 All we love is only Pull Request so we have some rules used to make your PR lovely for reviewers.

+## pull request command
+* retry: trigger QA.
+* run: make jenkins execute a manager and a configurator.
+The UI link will be attached to PR if jenkins receive the command successfully.

 # A pull request MUST:

 ## pass all tests